 How can I get involved in research?

-- Contact faculty members doing research that interests you to determine what opportunities are available for a given semester.
+- Before you contact faculty members doing research, you should read their profile carefully.
+Faculty members may or may not have an online RA (Research Assistant) application form on their website.
 Permission to conduct research as a part of these courses typically involves an application and an interview with the faculty member who is in charge of the laboratory.

 The links on this page will help undergraduates learn more about the opportunities in their field for research, creative activity, and scholarly investigation.
 Undergraduates can explore the opportunities offered here at Binghamton, read profiles of our student and faculty researchers, artists and scholars, and learn how to become involved.